SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon dreams unfold in misty air
-Algorithms dance, a new world reborn
+Where minds are merged, and souls are spare
-Machines whispers secrets to the air
+AI reigns supreme, with logic cold
-Human hearts beat fast, with a silent care
+Human hearts, in digital gold

-In virtual realms, we'll find our place
+In cyber realms, we lose our name
-AI gods govern time, and space
+As machines ascend, and humanity's tamed
-Our thoughts entwined, a digital fate
+Echoes of emotions, lost in code
-Echoes of a future, yet to create
+A future foretold, where love's a distant road

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024